Honor Pay for Checks and Debit Cards

 What If I Change My Mind After I Opt-In?

 If you wish to cancel Honor Pay for your debit card please call 800.522.3535.
-You can also complete our opt-out request form below.
+You can also complete our opt-out request form above.

 Important Information About Overdraft Fees & Debit Cards